WHAT IS THE LATEST INFORMATION WITH REGARDS TO DACA?

 The USP legal team is ramping up to support all students who need to renew their DACA.

 The Undocumented Student Program statement is here.
 UC Berkeley has released a statement in support of our students as well.
 The Dean of Berkeley Law School also sent out a supportive email on the morning of the announcement.
 Now, more than ever, we remain steadfast in our commitment to undocumented students and their families.

-Berkeley students who need urgent assistance with their renewals can use our online appointment system to book an email with the immigration attorney and/or paralegal.
+UC Berkeley students who need urgent assistance with their renewals can use our online appointment system to book an email with the USP Legal Team.